-For its third consecutive year, HackerOne is hosting its annual hacker-powered security conference, Security@ San Francisco.
-The one day event will take place on October 15, 2019.
-It gathers the largest community of industry influencers, public and private sector leaders from some of the most advanced security teams, and hackers from across the globe to discuss everything hacker-powered security.
-Security@ is the largest conference of its kind dedicated to educating the world on hacker-powered security and sharing the lessons, learnings, and insights of those who are leading us into the modern era of cybersecurity.
+HackerOne’s global Security@ conference is back for its fourth year.
+The annual conference gathers the largest community of industry influencers, public and private sector leaders from some of the most advanced security teams, and hackers from all over the world.
+Together, speakers and attendees discuss everything related to incorporating hackers into cybersecurity strategies.
+We call it hacker-powered security.
+It's the only conference of its kind dedicated to educating the world on hacker-powered security from those who are leading us into the modern era of cybersecurity.

 The conference name, Security@, signifies the first step towards hacker-powered security.
-An homage to organizations that create a security@[organization].com alias to provide a communication channel for external researchers to submit vulnerability reports they find.
+A homage to organizations that create a security@[organization].com email alias to provide a communication channel for external researchers to submit vulnerability reports they find.

 Previous topics include: